How to Create Characters Your Readers Simp For

 The Seducer

-Now that we’ve learned all the archetypes, consider how these characters fit within your genre.
-If you’re writing a modern day romance, your Sage is unlikely to be a wizard with a long beard.
-Maybe they’re a tarot card reader your protagonist stumbles upon on their way home from work or simply a wise neighbor who likes to get up in everyone’s business.
+Now that we've learned all the archetypes, consider how these characters fit within your genre.
+If you're writing a modern-day romance, your Sage is unlikely to be a wizard with a long beard.
+Maybe they're a tarot card reader your protagonist stumbles upon on their way home from work or simply a wise neighbor who likes to get up in everyone's business.

-Similarly, your leader in a fantasy book is probably not going to be a corporate tycoon (or maybe they could be—I smell a cool genre mashup), but rather a benevolent queen or evil king.
+Similarly, your Ruler in a fantasy book is probably not going to be a corporate tycoon (or maybe they could be—I smell a cool genre mashup), but rather a benevolent queen or evil king.
 If you do go the tycoon route, consider how that typically modern character could fit into your fantasy world.

 How you shape and develop your characters will be directly impacted by the genre you're writing.
 The personalities, physical attributes, and goals are all directly tied to the tropes and spirit of your genre.
 A main character in a whodunnit is unlikely to have “overthrow corrupt government structure” on their to-do list.

-Develop Their Personality
+Develop Your Character's Personality

-A character isn’t much without some kind of personality.
-Readers don’t tend to engage with flat, one-dimensional characters.
 There are numerous ways to dig into character personalities.
-You can use tools like enneagrams, Meyers-Briggs, or the various other personality tests that exist to get deep on how they might act in any number of specific situations.
-Pull one up and take a test as the character you’re trying to develop and see what comes out.
+You can use tools like Enneagrams, Meyers-Briggs, or other personality tests to explore how they might act in specific situations.
+Pull one up and take a test as the character you're trying to develop and see what comes out.

 The Nine Avatars

-Destiny Salter, a book coach and story craft expert, uses the Enneagram to develop nine avatars that represent different aspects of a personality.
 This can help create a strong foundation for your characters.
 In this article, she teaches you about the nine avatars and how to develop a profile for each of your characters.

 Other Personality Tests